Work samples

 Freelance Book Editing

-In addition to the projects highlighted above, I have been a contributing editor on a number of other nonfiction books, a selection of which are shown here:
+In addition to the projects highlighted above, I have been a contributing editor for a number of other nonfiction books, a selection of which are shown here:

 -